The diagram above illustrates a typical setup.

 Similarly with the Renderer, most manufacturers recommend a wired connection, both for ease of setting up as well as having a more reliable connection.
 However, the Renderer will most probably be sitting together with the rest of your audio component, which for practicality or aesthetic reasons, makes a wireless connection more palatable.
 This is probably fine for most cases, unless the wireless coverage is bad, or when streaming very high bitrate music content.
 To setup via Wi-Fi, most manufacturers require the user to use their mobile app, as they have been designed to recognize their own brand equipment and have a setup wizard.
 One would just need to follow through the steps in the wizard and the Renderer will be connected wirelessly to your network.

 The Controller as mentioned would be an application on a mobile phone or tablet, which in most cases would be already connected to your existing Wi-Fi.
 The recommendation is to stick with the manufacturer’s mobile app, at least initially, as you would probably use it for setting up the Renderer.
 Besides, some manufacturers may have unique features on their Renderer device which could only be accessed via their own Controller app.
-However, there are 3rd party apps which may offer a better User Interface (UI) for individual preferences.
+However, there are 3rd party apps (such as Bubble uPnP) which may offer a better User Interface (UI) for individual preferences.

 It is hard to dispute the convenience of having all your music stored on the network and available at your fingertips.
 Increasingly, audio companies are bringing more audiophile components to the networked audio market and streaming services with high quality audio content.
 Taken positively, the rise of networked audio serves as an additional source of musical enjoyment with added convenience!